Updated February 15, 2024.

 Whether the mortgage protection insurance is to cover yourself or a loved one, rest assured knowing that their ability to pay for their mortgage is protected.
 Due to the uncertainty of a life event, the ability to afford home payments is crucial.

-How Long Is The Term For MPI?
+How Long Is The Term For Mortgage Protection Insurance?

 The term length of a mortgage protection insurance policy generally matches the length of the mortgage being insured.
 If the policy holder has a 30 year mortgage, than the MPI policy will also be for 30 years.